LucPellinger/Bash_Scripting/README.md

 Follow the prompts to:

 - Name your conda environment name
-- Set up a Conda environment
-- Configure the project in VSCode
+- Follow the other instructions

 ---